Kobi Kabalek

 “Commemorating Failure: Unsuccessful Rescue of Jews in German Film and Literature, 1945-1960,” German History 38: 1 (2020): 96-112.

-“Monsters in the Testimonies of Holocaust Survivors,” in Iris Idelson-Shein and Christian Wiese, eds., Monsters and Monstrosity in Jewish History: From the Middle Ages to Modernity, (London: Bloomsbury, 2019), 134-153.
+“Monsters in the Testimonies of Holocaust Survivors,” in Iris Idelson-Shein and Christian Wiese, eds., Monsters and Monstrosity in Jewish History: From the Middle Ages to Modernity (London: Bloomsbury, 2019), 134-153.

-“What Is the Context of Memory?,” in Gerd Sebald and Jatin Wagle, eds., Theorizing Social Memories: Concepts and Contexts (New York: Routledge, 2016), 171-183.
+“What Is the Context of Memory?,” in Gerd Sebald and Jatin Wagle, eds., Theorizing Social Memories: Concepts and Contexts (New York: Routledge 2016), 171-183.

 “Edges of History and Memory: The ‘Final Stage’ of the Holocaust,” Dapim: Studies on the Holocaust 29: 3 (2015): 240-263.

-Editor – “Memory and Periphery”: Special Issue of Hagar – Studies in Culture, Polity, and Identities 12 (Winter 2014).
+“Memory and Periphery – An Introduction,” Hagar – Studies in Culture, Polity, and Identities 12 (Winter 2014): 7-22.